 *

-The preface to the British version of I Escaped from Auschwitz (via Robson Books) differs only slightly from the American version also published in 2002 (via Barricade Books Inc).
+The most recent British version of I Escaped from Auschwitz (via Robson Books, 2002) differs only slightly from the American version that was also published in 2002 (via Barricade Books Inc).

-Missing from the most recent edition is Vrba’s riveting original chapter, ‘When the Music Stopped,’ in which Vrba describes an eye-to-eye encounter with Heinrich Himmler, at Auschwitz I, on July 17, 1942, supposedly seventeen days after Vrba’s own arrival on June 30.
-Vrba later states Himmler also visited Auschwitz in January of 1943 to “watch the world’s first conveyor belt killing.”
-Holocaust denialists and Vrba detractors can discredit “When the Music Stopped” because the calendar-less narrator has provided an un-verified date, but any such failing, for whatever reason, probably should not have deterred the editors from including Vrba’s brilliant and engaging account of how a meek prisoner named Yankel Meisel was clubbed to death for missing three buttons from his striped, prisoner’s tunic–when a corrective footnote could have sufficed.
+Missing from the most recent editions, however, is Vrba’s riveting original, first chapter, ‘When the Music Stopped,’ in which Vrba describes an eye-to-eye encounter with Heinrich Himmler, at Auschwitz I, on July 17, 1942, seventeen days after Vrba’s own arrival on June 30.
+For years, Holocaust denialists and Vrba detractors sought to discredit this chapter because its calendar-less narrator had provided–they claimed–an unverifiable date for that encounter…